James Marriott

-James William Marriott (born 7 July 1997) is a Swiss-born English musician.
-He is best known for his 2025 No. 1 UK charting album Don't Tell the Dog.
-Earlier, he charted at No. 17 on the UK Albums Chart with Are We There Yet? and No. 67 on the UK singles chart with "I Don't Want to Live Like This".
+James William Marriott (born 7 July 1997) is a Swiss-born English musician and YouTuber.
+He is best known for his 2025 No. 1 UK-charting album Don't Tell the Dog and 2026 top-40 single "California Rain".
+Prior to this, he charted at No. 17 on the UK Albums Chart in 2023 with Are We There Yet? and No. 67 on the UK singles chart with "I Don't Want to Live Like This".

-Marriott was born in Switzerland but grew up in England.
 After uploading videos of his instrumental acoustic music, he attracted attention after diversifying into caustic YouTube commentary videos and Twitch livestreams.
-A debut single, "Slow Down", was released in May 2020, followed by the extended plays (EPs) No Left Brain and Bitter Tongues and his debut album Are We There Yet? in 2023.
-Marriott cites Foals and the Strokes as major influences and his music is generally described as indie rock.
+He stepped back from YouTube to pursue music full-time, releasing his debut single "Slow Down" in May 2020.
+This was followed by the extended plays No Left Brain and Bitter Tongues.
+His debut album Are We There Yet? was released in 2023, and his second album, Don't Tell the Dog, was released in 2025.
+His upcoming third album, Warning Signs, will be released on 15 January 2027.

-Life and career

-Early life, social media, and No Left Brain
+Marriott cites Foals and the Strokes as major influences, and his music is generally described as indie rock.
+In 2025, he founded iced coffee company Rodd's alongside close friend and frequent collaborator WillNE.

+Early life

-James William Marriott was born on 7 July 1997 in Switzerland but grew up in Buckinghamshire, England.
+James William Marriott was born on 7 July 1997 in Kilchberg, Switzerland, but grew up in Buckinghamshire, England.
 Marriott was interested in music from a young age and his father was a pianist.
 In 2008, he began attending Aylesbury Grammar School, and uploading animations online; by 2012, he had diversified into uploading videos of his instrumental acoustic work.

-He went on to study modern languages at University College London, spending six months of the course in Granada, Spain, to foster proficiency in Spanish and Portuguese.
+Marriott moved to London in order to study modern languages at University College London.
+He spent six months of the course in Granada, Spain, to foster proficiency in Spanish and Portuguese.

+Career

+2016–2020: YouTube

-While at university, Marriott attracted attention for his YouTube channel as a commentator on popular culture and music, for which he attracted over two million subscribers; in an interview with Dork, he described his content during this period as "taking the piss out of other YouTubers' music".
-In 2020, during the beginning of the COVID-19 pandemic, Marriott took part in a YouTube group, "the Eboys", including YouTubers Memeulous, WillNE, and ImAllexx.
+In his final year at university, Marriott attracted attention for his YouTube channel as a commentator on popular culture and music, for which he gained more than two million subscribers.
+In an interview with Dork, he described his content during this period as "taking the piss out of other YouTubers' music".
+In 2020, Marriott joined the YouTube group Eboys with YouTubers Memeulous, WillNE, and ImAllexx.
 They hosted a podcast of the same name, and Marriott later gained a following as a live streamer on Twitch.

-Bitter Tongues, Are We There Yet?, and Don't Tell the Dog
+Later, in an interview with Brig News, Marriott discussed his regrets about his commentary videos and his journey through YouTube.
+"It’s what got me here in the first place, but I was really mean," he stated.
+"It’s a weird thing, because I feel like one of the reasons I’m here is because I had that moment.
+If I could have found another way to have made it on YouTube, without doing commentary, I would have absolutely taken that route ten times out of ten.”